snek152/SwordSelection/README.md

 <img src="https://i.ibb.co/99j5Czy/netheritelongsword.png" width="16%" alt="netherite longsword"></img>

-The longsword is a slightly flimsy and thin sword that came into existence during the Renaissance period in Europe.
-It was widely used in dueling, especially in the Viking era.
+The longsword is a slightly thin sword that was widely used during the Renaissance period in Europe.
 Today, the longsword holds a special place in the Sword Selection mod.
 It is slightly thinner than the basic sword and is similar in terms of combat.
 However, it has special properties.
 When striking a mob, it will also deal damage to mobs within a certain radius around it.

 Attack Speed = 1.8